Deactivate caching: why you should never build/develop websites with caching activated

 How to do it:

 - Important: Divi Theme setup.
 Before you build new pages with Divi theme first do this.
-Steps 1-6. https://www.screencast.com/t/8uJX7Jgg - Then come back and do the rest.
-See screenshot below too.
+Steps 1-7 in the screenshot below 6 Divi Theme settings you must change before building pages - Then come back and do the rest.
+You can download the screenshot if it is too small to view in your browser.

 - Browser caching for desktop, table or mobile devices (web visitor or your own browser).
 How to clear your browser cache or load the page in a Private or Incognito tab.
 Or use a cache buster plugin for your browser.